rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 - Generate a yaml file for a pod: `kubectl run redis --image=redis -o yaml --dry-run=client`
 - Port forward: `kubectl port-forward POD [LOCAL_PORT:]REMOTE_PORT`

-Each pod inclides at least one app container and a special *pause* container which is there to provide a shared network stack to the containers of the same pod.
+Each pod includes at least one app container and a special *pause* container which is there to provide a shared network stack to the containers of the same pod.

 ### Replication Controller